morgan-at-keysight/pyarbtools/docs/usage.rst

 **Returns**

-* ``i``: NumPy array of values representing the real component of the Barker pulse.
+* ``i``: NumPy array of values representing the real component of the digitally modulated signal.
-* ``q``: NumPy array of values representing the imaginary component of the Barker pulse.
+* ``q``: NumPy array of values representing the imaginary component of the digitally modulated signal.

 **iq_correction**